onlystar1991/bizintro/README.md

-# newapp
+# Bizintro

-This is a sample Grommet application for reference.
+This is Reactjs application used Grommet component.

 To run this application, execute the following commands: